+ Add a level of sophistication 🍷 to acing Leadership interviews

 My client calls this "adding a level of sophistication." 🍷

-Every month you delay your offer means losing $10K-$20K+ in total comp when you are targeting $500K-$1M+ roles at L6 - L9 levels.
+Every month you delay your offer often means $18K+ in total comp left on the table when you are targeting $900M+ roles.

-If you want to shorten your time-to-offer and interview with clarity and confidence go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟
+If this is the year you want to show up differently: clearer and more strategic to shorten your time-to-offer go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟

 Unsubscribe · Preferences